Not all kayaks are suitable for stand up fishing. Some aren’t stable enough. Others are too small or don’t offer enough storage space.

 Q: Can I Use a Stand Up Fishing Kayak with a Motor?

 A: Yes.
 Some fishing kayaks, like the Wilderness Systems Radar 115, are compatible with a motor drive system.
-Alternatively, you can buy a motorized fishing kayak like the Old Town Sportsman Autopilot 120.
+Alternatively, you can buy a motorized fishing kayak like the Old Town Sportsman Autopilot 120, or a kayak trolling motor.

 Q: Are Stand Up Fishing Kayaks Safe?